tsunami416604/azure-docs.hu-hu/articles/remote-rendering/tutorials/native-cpp/hololens/integrate-remote-rendering-into-holographic-app.md

         if (createNewSession)
         {
-            // Create a new session
+            // create a new session
             RR::RenderingSessionCreationParams init;
             memset(&init, 0, sizeof(RR::RenderingSessionCreationParams));
             init.MaxLease.minute = 10; // session is leased for 10 minutes